-We are different than most teams you will encounter at the large firms or at independent firms that have migrated out of those large firms, because at Monument, all clients are clients of the firm, rather than of a particular advisor.
+We are different than most teams you will encounter at the large firms or at independent firms that have migrated out of those large firms, because all clients are clients of the firm, rather than of one particular advisor.

 We’ve built our Team to be a collective mastermind whose members have varying certifications, specialties, and experience – including CFA charterholders, CFP®s, and a Certified Private Wealth Advisor (CPWA®).
-Monument’s clients are also well-served by having dedicated Client Experience Managers as part of this team-based approach.
-This structure makes the Monument Team much more accessible and knowledgeable than working with one single Advisor and allows our clients to benefit from a wealth of diverse opinions and experiences.
+Our clients are also well-served by having dedicated Client Experience Managers as part of this team-based approach.
+This structure makes our team much more accessible and knowledgeable than working with one single Advisor and allows our clients to benefit from a wealth of diverse opinions and experiences.

 A fiduciary is someone legally obligated to operate in your best interest, not their own.
 Do not assume that your Advisor is always acting in your best interest or is actually required to.